sfzinstruments/mappings/PastToFuture Motown Drums Vol 6/readme.md

-SFZ mapping of PastToFuture Samples Motown Drums Vol. 6 (https://gumroad.com/pasttofuturesamples) for use with Sforzando.
+SFZ mapping of PastToFuture Samples Motown Drums Vol. 6 for use with Sforzando.
 Original Kontakt library and samples by PastToFuture Samples.
 This additional SFZ mapping was created by kinwie.
 Optimized for Sforzando.

 How to use:

-1. Download the library
+1. Download the Motown Drums Vol 6 library from PastToFuture Samples: https://gumroad.com/pasttofuturesamples
 2. place the .sfz mapping in the same place where the samples folder is located
 3. Load in Sforzando